JunNealy/JunNealy/README.md

 <p>Welcome to my GitHub profile!
 I'm a passionate Full Stack Developer who is always looking for something new to learn</p>

 - 💻 Currently, I'm working as a freelance web developer
-- 📖 I’m currently learning React, Typescript, and C++
+- 📖 I’m currently learning React, Typescript, and C#
 - 🌴 In my free time I love keeping up to date on the latest technologies,  reading classic literature, and running tabletop games
 - 💞️ I’m looking to collaborate on front-end web design
 - 📄 Check out my <a href="https://junypyr.ca/">portfolio</a>